 Your monetary support of Writeropolis Industries is much appreciated.
 Anything you pop into my tip jar goes back to maintaining the network.
 All donators get a shoutout on the next episode of City of Writers.

-My ideal day is what I do now.
-It’s true that being without a steady job frees up your time, though I argue that it’s under the duress of capitalism.
+My perfect day is what I do now.
+Being without a steady job frees up your time, though I argue it’s under the duress of capitalism.
 It is interesting to see how people spend their days, especially other writers.

 Joan Didion (RIP) said this to the Paris Review in 1968:

 I need an hour alone before dinner, with a drink, to go over what I’ve done that day.
 I can’t do it late in the afternoon because I’m too close to it.
 Also, the drink helps.
 It removes me from the pages.
 So I spend this hour taking things out and putting other things in.
 Then I start the next day by redoing all of what I did the day before, following these evening notes.
 When I’m really working I don’t like to go out or have anybody to dinner, because then I lose the hour.
 If I don’t have the hour, and start the next day with just some bad pages and nowhere to go, I’m in low spirits.
 Another thing I need to do, when I’m near the end of the book, is sleep in the same room with it.
 That’s one reason I go home to Sacramento to finish things.
 Somehow the book doesn’t leave you when you’re asleep right next to it.
 In Sacramento nobody cares if I appear or not.
 I can just get up and start typing.The Art of Fiction, no. 71